RedisLabs/redislabs-docs/content/rc/how-to/aws-zone-mapping.md

 but under the hood are actually resides on different infrastructure.
 This can cause latency overhead when your app and your database are not located on the same physical infrastructure.
-Since your app runs under your AWS account and your RC databases is under Redis Labs' AWS account, you may suffer from this issue.
+Since your app runs under your AWS account and your Redis Cloud Essentials databases is under Redis Labs' AWS account, you may suffer from this issue.

 To overcome this issue, we came up with an automatic process that can